xability/pcha-health-dashboard/CONTRIBUTING.md

 1. Ensure the app runs correctly locally
 2. Deploy using `rsconnect` with Python support or push updates to the hosting environment

+Note: The free version of Shiny only supports up to 5 deployments, because of which the workflow might fail

 ---

 ## Reporting Issues